kaiiskirrrrr/guarded-regions-DMA/README.md

 ## How To Use:

 - Pretty self explanatory
-- Pair with another DMA Library
-- Check if kernel, if it is use a scatter handle with 4. if not use one with 0.
-(And use read2 when needed obv)
+- Check if kernel, if it is use a scatter handle with a pid of 4. if not use one with 0.
+(And use read two when needed obv)

 if you need any help with it feel free to message me on Discord.